sharat87/sharats.me/content/posts/2022-09-10-quick-insucure-totp.md

 ## Conclusion

 Again, this can be very convenient, but is not very secure.
 The way I use it on my system is quite a bit different from what I demonstrate here, but that's only because I don't want to show off the exact format I am using.
-So feel free to tweak the CSV format and use something else like JSON or some other encrypted source altogather, like `pass` CLI perhaps.
+So feel free to tweak the CSV format and use something else like JSON or some other encrypted source altogether, like the `pass` CLI, perhaps.
 But, I can't speak for that.

 Keep your keys safe.
 They are nothing less than passwords.